-A thyroid palpation assessment and a review of systems are completed at every visit.
-The number and percentage of participants with clinically significant thyoid palpation findings will be summarized overall and by treatment arm (Table 20).
-The number and percentage of participants who experienced dizziness, sun sensitivity, or diarrhea between visits will also be summarized in Table 20.
+A thyroid palpation assessment and a review of systems is completed at every visit.
+The number and percentage of participants with clinically significant thyroid palpation findings will be summarized overall and by treatment arm (Table 20).
+The number of percentage of participants who experienced dizziness, sun sensitivity, or diarrhea between visits will also be summarized in Table 20.